EmmiaSilk/EmmiaSilk.com/README.md

-# EmmiaSilk.github.io
+# EmmiaSilk.com
-Emmia's personal site
+This is my personal website.